andydoe19/pangaeatest_subscriptionserver/README.md

 ## Testing the API Endpoints
 Manual testing can be done with **Postman** desktop application. <br /><br />
 Here are the following Endpoints to test: <br />
-> Subscription
+> 1. Subscription
 ---
 This API registers subscribers onto the server.
-The following test subscriber urls, found on the test subscribers server can be used for this API: http://localhost:9000/test1, http://localhost:9000/test2, http://localhost:9000/test3 . <br/>
+The following test subscriber urls, found on the test subscribers server can be used for testing this API: http://localhost:9000/test1, http://localhost:9000/test2, http://localhost:9000/test3 . <br/>
 Hence here's a sample request : <br/>
 ```